It is always important to remember what you are trying to achieve when you examine a candidate.

 For each failed candidate practice examiners feedback verbally to PSAs before the end of the Oral Examinations explaining the reasons the candidate(s) failed a component(s) of the Part 3 Examination.
+Candidates who have failed a component(s) will receive written feedback from their Practice Examiners within three weeks of notification of results.
 Following the conclusion of the Oral Examinations PSAs will communicate with each of their failed candidates outlining, on the basis of the information provided by the practice examiners, what the candidate has to do to improve his/her performance sufficiently to pass the Part 3 Examination.

 External examiners are not there to examine candidates, but rather to examine the APEAS Part 3 Examination process.
 They are deployed to ensure that rigorous quality assurance arrangements and standards are applied to the APEAS Part 3 Examination process and report directly to the APEAS Board.

 In order to fulfil their role and responsibilities external examiners will undertake a range of duties which include the following:

 Review the draft written Practice Paper and give comment

 Review a sample of candidate documentary submission, prior to the Oral Examination, and report on whether the assessment is, in their opinion, set at an appropriate level in relation to the ARB/RIBA Part 3 criteria